SRCH2/srch2-ngn/documentation/docs/index.md

 <center>![The SRCH2 Android SDK in action!][tutorial-011]</center>

-<h2> Use a screenshot with more keywords such as "beaty ame" to show the
-instant search results.
-Also reduce the image size.</h2>

 Congratulations!
 You're now using the SRCH2 Android SDK to power searches in an Android project.